UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

          wait 1 second
       end the for loop

    The waiting step is used to simulate a task without writing too much code.
-In this waye, one can realize how faster the loop can be executed when threads are added:
+In this way, one can realize how faster the loop can be executed when threads are added:

    .. figure:: ../../img/parallel-loop.png